Probate Q&A Series

 • Qualified beneficiaries include current and remainder beneficiaries under the trust.

-• Trustees must provide a copy of the trust instrument on written request (§ 36C-8-813).
+• Trustees must provide a copy of the trust instrument on written request when the disclosure duty applies (§ 36C-8-813).

 • Give the trustee a clear, dated written request and retain a copy of it.

-• Court remedies include compelling delivery, removing the trustee, surcharging for losses, and awarding fees.
+• Court remedies can include compelling delivery when required, removing the trustee, surcharging for losses, and awarding fees in an appropriate case.

 Understanding your rights as a trust beneficiary helps protect your interests and ensures trustees meet their legal obligations under North Carolina law.
 If you need assistance enforcing your rights or requesting trust documents, reach out for guidance.